metaplex-foundation/developer-hub/src/pages/token-metadata/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="InboxArrowDown" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Architecture guide" icon="CubeTransparent" href="/" description="Learn how the internals work and contribute." /%}

-{% quick-link title="Plugins" icon="SquaresPlus" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="Getting Started" icon="InboxArrowDown" href="/token-metadata/getting-started" description="Find the language or library of your choice and get started with digital assets on Solana." /%}

-{% quick-link title="API reference" icon="CodeBracketSquare" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+{% quick-link title="API reference" icon="CodeBracketSquare" href="/token-metadata/references" description="Looking for something specific?
+Have a peak at our API References and find your answer." /%}

 {% /quick-links %}